Fujifilm X-E2S vs Nikon 1 J4

 It is notable that the X-E2S has a hotshoe, while the J4 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-E2S and the J4 have been discontinued, but can regularly be found used on eBay.
+Both the X-E2S and the J4 have been discontinued, but can regularly be found used on ebay.
 The J4 was replaced by the Nikon 1 J5, while the X-E2S was followed by the Fujifilm X-E3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-E2S and J4 can be found, respectively, in the Fujifilm X-E2S Manual (free pdf) or the online Nikon 1 J4 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-E2S or the Nikon 1 J4 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.